SJSU272LabF18/SalePredict/README.md

 ## Team Name: Pheonix

 ### Project Idea 1: SalePoint - Best place to buy from during Black Friday
+Every year during the Black Friday sale, a horde of people can be seen waiting to get their item of desire .People often get confused in selecting the best place to buy from for different articles.
+In all that hurry , they might miss a chance to buy their article as it runs out of stock.
+The model will take training data with previous year shopping figures so to decide what place is best according to the trend.
+After training the model, it should be able to predict the best store to buy anything at a reasonable price.
+When the user inputs an item he/she wants to purchase, it should be able to recommend stores based on previous figures.

 ### Project Idea 3: TakeMeHome! - A Campus Ride Companion App